 - New chimneys or flues

 - Altered openings for new windows

-3. Should I Build as Big a House Extension as Possible?
+3. How Big Should I Build my House Extension?

 If you are aiming to match your house extension to the existing property then you need to source matching materials (which is sometimes easier said than done).
 One mismatch can stand out like a sore thumb.

 Often extenders get preoccupied with only thinking of the project in terms of square metres, not in terms of what that size is adding to the house.
 Bigger is not always better when it comes to house extensions, and there are often ways of creating the feeling of more space, without adding a large extension.